dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 might see changes.
 It is an error to merge a plane onto itself.

 **ncplane_erase** zeroes out every cell of the plane, dumps the egcpool, and homes the cursor.
-The base cell is preserved.
+The base cell is preserved, as are the active attributes.

 When a plane is resized (whether by **ncplane_resize**, **SIGWINCH**, or any other mechanism), a depth-first recursion is performed on its children.